josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🪡_11_screenshots_and_some_stitching_later.md

 none of these appear to be openai model issues, except the fact that the metaphorical garden gate is wide open for other code strings to get in.

 ---

+another issue im having, and this is not uncommon...

+this has been the last 10 years in one example.

+the monent i get a simple system going to track work?

+data error renders unusable.

+so now, i could say "hey check the weather", and ill get 30 node suggestions for anything tangentially related.

+qc out the window.

+again, thos undermines the automative element, undermines the integrity of the training data and the modelled system, and is not consistent with the vanilla experience.

+this is just some twerp, or twerps plural, being difficult because a girl isnt stupid, and shes playing in their domain, and WAAAAAA WHY DID ANITA HAVE TO SAY CHAINMAIL BIKINIS WERENT PERFECT.

+get the fuck over yourselves.